Mohdkaif05/decoder-transformer-tensorflow/README.md

 - Smaller batch sizes due to hardware limitations
 - Limited ability to train larger transformer architectures
 - Generation quality is limited compared with large pretrained language models
+- Cloud inference can be slower than local inference because of limited cloud resources

 ---